-It is a very wet ink that may turn off some, however, it dries faster than many of the drier inks on the market.
+It is a very wet, free-flowing ink that may turn off some, however, it dries faster than many of the drier inks on the market.
 Unless you are truly flying across the pages, you will be able to flip through to the next page without worrying about turning the previous page into a smeared mess.

 It’s one of those interesting rollerball pens that simply doesn’t make sense when compared to the others.
 This pen won’t cost you much more than a standout BIC rollerball.
 In most markets, the price is roughly $3.

 In terms of aesthetics, the cheap price certainly shows, although it is far from an ugly pen.
 The fact that this pen outperforms most of the pens—with the possible exception of the Montblanc—is truly astounding at the very low price point.
 It’s really a life lesson in expectations.

 - The sleek metal design uniquely combines both style and professionalism making this pen suitable for everyday use.

 - Its compact and lightweight body, coupled with its plastic grip, helps to give a comfortable and precise writing...

 - Each pen writes a medium 0.7mm line, and the pen is refillable with the JK refill.

 - Features a stainless steel pocket clip that can be secured to clothes and books.